WoodenArmor/ENGG680_2025_Fall/Lab_Assignment1/README.md

 - data.xlsx
 <br>
 <br>
-  group contract has already submitted as a part of priject summary, September 26th
+  group contract has already submitted as a part of project summary, September 26th